Director, Center for the Studies of Daoist Culture

 B.A.
 (CUHK); B.D.
 (S.E.
 Asia Grad.
 Sch. of Theol.); M.A., Ph.D.
 (Chic.)

-Lai Chi Tim is Professor in Daoist Studies at the Department of Cultural and Religious Studies, The Chinese University of Hong Kong, where he is now serving as the Head of Graduate Division of Religious Studies, Director of the Centre for Studies of Daoist Culture, and Associate Director of Institute of Chinese Studies.
+Lai Chi Tim is Professor in Daoist Studies at the Department of Cultural and Religious Studies, The Chinese University of Hong Kong, where he is now serving as the Director of the Centre for Studies of Daoist Culture, and Associate Director of Institute of Chinese Studies.
 He received his M.A. and Ph.D. from the University of Chicago, Divinity School, specializing in Daoism, history of religions, and social scientific theories of religion.

 He is currently working on Six Dynasties Daoism, early Heavenly Master texts, Daoist ritual tradition, and history of Daoism in Guangdong and Hong Kong.
 His major research projects include “Collection of Daoist Epigraphy in Guangdong: A Study of Daoism and Local Society” (RGC General Research Fund grant); “Temples, Urban Society, and Taoists, 1860-2010: The Modern Transformation of Urban Chinese Religious Organization” (CCK Foundation); and “Contemporary Development of Daoist Temples in Guangdong” (Centre for Studies of Daoist Culture, CUHK).